Axedyson/syncbase/README.md

 #### Contribution flow

-- Fork this repo and submit a pull request pointing to the main branch on this repo
+- Fork this repo and submit a pull request pointing to the main branch on this repo.
+There is no specific commit name convention to follow, just make the pull request name nice and descriptive!

 | Storybook                                                                                         |
 | ------------------------------------------------------------------------------------------------- |